wasserth/TotalSegmentator/README.md

 totalseg_combine_masks -i totalsegmentator_output_dir -o combined_mask.nii.gz -m lung
 ```

 Normally weights are automatically downloaded when running TotalSegmentator.
-If you want to download the weights with an etxra command (e.g. when building a docker container) use this:
+If you want to download the weights with an extra command (e.g. when building a docker container) use this:
 ```
 totalseg_download_weights -t <task_name>
 ```